eslint/eslint/docs/src/rules/default-case.md

 ## When Not To Use It

 If you don't want to enforce a `default` case for `switch` statements, you can safely disable this rule.

-## Version

-This rule was introduced in ESLint 0.6.0.

-## Version

-This rule was introduced in ESLint 0.6.0.